DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

   * Prevent/reduce known attacks directly and zero-day indirectly
   * Enforce security policy through the network
   * Use identities to perform access control
-* 802.1X
+* 802.1X (IEEE 802.1X)
-  * provides port-based NAC
+  * provides port-based NAC (port-based decisions to allow or deny based on client auth)
   * only a component of a full NAC solution
+  * defines the use of encapsulated EAP to support auth options for LAN components
+  * may be vulnerable to AiTM (MiTM / on-path) or hijacking dattacks
 * Implementation Philosophies
   * **Preadmission**
     * requires a system to meet all current security requirements (patching, malware scanning) prior to being admitted to communicate with the network